Program Overview

 Our asynchronous, year-long format puts you in control.

-• Receive curated readings, live and recorded video lectures every month, covering a comprehensive PoCUS curriculum.
+- Receive curated readings, live and recorded video lectures every month, following our comprehensive PoCUS curriculum

-• Reinforce your knowledge with spaced repetition and a variety of educational techniques.
+- Reinforce your knowledge with spaced repetition and a variety of other educational techniques

 World-Class Faculty

-Learn from expert ultrasound educators, known on national, if not the global PoCUS stage.
+Learn from expert ultrasound educators well-known on the global PoCUS stage.
 Faculty backgrounds include:

 Our diverse faculty combines academic expertise with real-world experience, to keep training relevant and current.